Additional Hotels and Campus Housing

 For our class, there will be no cost for campus housing which, although somewhat spartan and designed for students, offers camaraderie and convenience.

-Private accommodations cannot be provided except for medical reasons.
+Private accommodations cannot be guaranteed except for medical reasons.
 There are a limited number of accessible rooms and rooms with non-electronic access (for religious observance).
 Beds are singles and permanent bunk beds are common; upper bunks are not assigned to the Classes of 1954-1979.
 Rooms have dressers, overhead lighting, desks and chairs and, sometimes, student furniture.
 Yale provides linens (sheets, blanket, pillow, pillowcase), towels, washcloths, and soap.
 There are no phones, desk lamps, air conditioners, or fans.
 All Yale buildings are strictly non-smoking.